aikatz/sketch-city/docs/milestones/milestone3.md

 After confirming the sensors worked correctly, we began to brainstorm the high level structure.
 Before implementing a complete DFS algorithm, first we wanted to try a simpler approach at exploration, which prioritizes going straight.
 This algorithm makes the robot goes straight until it encounters a wall, then it makes a decision on whether to turn left, turn right, or turn around depending on the wall sensors values.
 We started with the code we had used to perform a figure 8 on the grid.
 This code implemented a finite state machine with the following states: STRAIGHT, SLIGHT_LEFT, SLIGHT_RIGHT, INTERSECTION, LEFT, RIGHT, and TURN_AROUND.
 We decided to keep this same structure for our maze exploration algorithm.
 The main modifications were made in the INTERSECTION state.
 The detectWalls() function is called at every intersection, which reads the values from the sensors and updates an 3 bit array which correspond to the detection of left, center, and right walls.
 Once the function is called and the walls[] array is updated, the next state can be determined.
 This algorithm prioritizes going straight by always setting next_state to STRAIGHT unless the forward sensor is triggered.
 If a front wall is detected, the next condition checked is whether both left and right walls have been detected, in which case the next state will be set to TURN_AROUND.
 Otherwise, if a right wall is detected, the robot will move left, and if a left wall is detected, the robot will move right.

+Here is our code for priority decision making.
 ```c
 case INTERSECTION:
       if(center_sensor_value > LINE_THRESHOLD) {